OnionUI/Onion/README.md

 ## <sup><img align="left" src="https://user-images.githubusercontent.com/44569252/179306127-e8a2c99c-a078-46b0-9561-47abf5c16208.png" width="54"></sup>Fresh install

+> Note: Use a fast, trusted brand SD Card as the one included with the Miyoo Mini is slow and will fail/corrupt data.
-- This process erases everything on the SD card.
+> The following process will erase everything on your SD card.
 Please ensure any Roms, Bios & Saves are backed up to your PC.

 - Format your SD card as FAT32.
-(Use a fast, trusted brand as the SD card sent with the Miyoo Mini is slow and will fail/corrupt data).
+(You will need to use a third party application to do this on Windows).
 - Unzip the `.tmp_update` folder and its contents to the root of your SD.
-Nothing else should be on the SD card
+Nothing else should be on the SD card.
 - If on Mac: This OS will add .-* files everywhere in your SD, you need to remove them before continuing.
 - Boot up your Miyoo Mini and follow the on-screen instructions to get started.
 - When installation is complete, press <kbd>A</kbd> and wait for the device to turn off.